Kotlin/dokka/docs/topics/formats/dokka-html.md

 ### Configuration options

-The table below contains all of the possible configuration options and their purpose.
+The table below contains all the possible configuration options and their purpose:

 | **Option**                              | **Description**                                                                                                                                                                                                                                                                               |
 |-----------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|